 By 1870 the Crosthwaite Museum was closed and the contents put up for auction.
 Mr Bryce Wright, believed to be a dealer acting for the British Museum, bought, ‘a beautiful Roman (sic) sword… after an exciting contest… knocked down to Mr Wright at £32.‘7 He also acquired another sword blade and two spearheads, which were believed to have been found with the Embleton Sword; nobody knows what happened to the triangular and circular pieces described by Smith.

-The Embleton Sword is on display in the Roman Gallery at Tullie House until 30th November 2011, when it will be returned to the British Museum.
-Update: as of 30.11.12, the sword is still at Tullie House, where – dare I offer – it belongs.
+The Embleton Sword is on display in the Roman Gallery at Tullie House but will eventually be returned to the British Museum.
+Update: as of January 2013, the sword is no longer on display at Tullie House.

 - The Lake Counties by WG Collingwood, 1902